tfederman/fountain-of-rss/README.md

 * exception class, if unsuccessful fetch
 * exception text, if unsuccessful fetch

-Updated and published timestamp fields may be null where parsing is not possible.
+Feed updated and last article published timestamp fields may be null where parsing is not possible.

 This data set loads cleanly into Postgres with this table structure and load statement: